-Research tells us that most addicted people need at least three months in treatment to really reduce or stop their drug use and that longer treatment times result in better outcomes.
+Research tells us that most people with drug dependency need at least three months in treatment to really reduce or stop their drug use and that longer treatment times result in better outcomes.
 The best programs will measure progress and suggest plans for maintaining recovery.

-How do 12-step or similar recovery programs fit into drug addiction treatment?
+How do 12-step or similar recovery programs fit into drug treatment?